MicrosoftDocs/windows-dev-docs/windows-apps-src/dotnet-native/net-native-and-compilation.md

 ---
 # .NET Native and compilation

-Windows Desktop applications that target the.NET Framework are written in a particular programming language and compiled into intermediate language (IL).
-At runtime, a just-in-time (JIT) compiler is responsible for compiling the IL into native code for the local machine just before a method is executed for the first time.
+Windows desktop applications that target .NET Framework are written in a particular programming language and compiled into intermediate language (IL).
+At run time, a just-in-time (JIT) compiler is responsible for compiling the IL into native code for the local machine just before a method is executed for the first time.
 In contrast, the .NET Native tool chain converts source code to native code at compile time.
-This topic compares .NET Native with other compilation technologies available for .NET Framework apps, and also provides a practical overview of how .NET Native produces native code that can help you understand why exceptions that occur in code compiled with .NET Native do not occur in JIT-compiled code.
+This article compares .NET Native with other compilation technologies available for .NET Framework apps, and also provides a practical overview of how .NET Native produces native code that can help you understand why exceptions that occur in code compiled with .NET Native do not occur in JIT-compiled code.

 ## Generating native binaries